CodeStix/shithead-the-game/README.md

 ## Running

 -   `client/` contains browser javascript code.
 Use npm script **start** to watch and build the javascript files to the `server/public/` folder in realtime.
--   `server/src/` contains webserver and websocket server code.
+-   `server/src/` contains webserver anjd websocket server code.